boudicca-events/boudicca.events/docs/DATA_MODEL.md

 Another example for repeated VariantNames is `mykey:foo=bar:foo=bizz`->`my value` which is ordered correctly because while the VariantName "foo" is the same the values "bar" and "bizz" are different and "bar" has to come before "bizz".

 If you are using Boudicca's libraries to work with variants the library will make sure all keys are canonical, and our EventDB will also make sure that all ingested keys are changed to be canonical.
 That also means that all keys you get from our EventDB and our SearchService are guaranteed to be canonical.

+## Unknown Variants

+Boudicca will ignore all Variants it does not understand and treat the keys as if those Variants are not here.
+This behaviour is suggested for all Software handling Boudicca Keys.